The quenched coalescent for structured diploid populations with large migrations and uneven offspring distributions: Introduction

 The proof proceeds by the method of moments.
 By a theorem of \cite{nfw25_2}, it is enough to prove that, as random variables, the finite-dimensional distributions of the coalescent \emph{conditional on the pedigree} converge in distribution to those of the limiting quenched process.
 Since these conditional finite-dimensional distributions are uniformly bounded random variables, we can show convergence by showing all moments of these conditional finite-dimensional distributions converge.
 It will suffice to show that for $l$ realizations of the coalescent conditionally independent with respect to the pedigree that the joint law converges to the same joint law as for $l$ realizations of the time-inhomogeneous coalescent conditionally independent with respect to $\Psi$.
 The biological interpretation of the method is then as follows: the distribution of gene genealogies across unlinked loci converges in distribution to a given (random) law if and only if the \textit{annealed} distribution of gene genealogies across $l$ unlinked loci converges to that of the annealed distribution of that given law across $l$ unlinked loci for any finite number of $l$ unlinked loci.

 We control these joint laws by constructing a coupling of the $l$ conditionally independent copies on the same pedigree, in the same spirit as \cite{abfw25}, who built on earlier work of \cite{bs02, birkner13}.
 The coupling makes transparent the two mechanisms that drive the limit.
 Firstly, genuinely \emph{large} pedigree events that change the coalescent state, such as macroscopic migration waves or unusually large families, are rare on the coalescent time scale.
 However, they affect all copies in nearly the same way.
 In particular, the different copies jump to corresponding new states with asymptotically matching probabilities.
 Second, during the overwhelming majority of \emph{small} generations, the copies experience the ``neutral" migration patterns described above, and their jump decisions become asymptotically independent across copies.
 This approximate independence follows from straightforward moment bounds.
 These two observations form the basis for a ``separation of scales" argument in which we bridge these two regimes to demonstrate the desired convergence of the joint law.
 We note here that there is an implicit separation of scales argument in the $\varepsilon$-naive-coalescent of \cite{abfw25}, though the total form of the argument is distinct.
+A strength of this method is that it only relies on some crude moment bounds and law of large numbers type arguments, which makes the analysis particularly simple and general.